American Jewish World Service is easy to summarize badly.

 You can call it a Jewish international aid group and be directionally right.
 You can call it a human-rights nonprofit and still miss something.
 You can say it works overseas and supports vulnerable communities, which is true but bland.

-AJWS became significant because of a choice about scale and method.
+AJWS became important because of a choice about scale and method.
 It did not try to become the Jewish version of every global charity at once.
-It built itself around a sharper argument: Jewish ethics should push American Jews outward into the world, and the most serious way to do that is long-term backing for local activists and rights-based movements.
+It built itself around a sharper argument: Jewish ethics should push American Jews outward into the world, and the most serious way to do that is long-term backing for local activists and rights-based movements, a model that fits the site's wider guide to Jewish NGOs operating across borders.

 That choice gave the organization its shape.